 Theory & Event also publishes articles grouped together as symposia.
 The Symposium Section of Theory & Event operates as a site of inquiry and contestation concerning contemporary issues and controversies as they unfold.
 Valuing rigor and timeliness, our aspiration is to make this section a place where intense differences over significant issues are addressed in reflective ways.

-Anyone who has any questions concerning the editorial policies, structure of governance, or any other matter concerning this journal should contact the editors at firstname.lastname@example.org.
+Anyone who has any questions concerning the editorial policies, structure of governance, or any other matter concerning this journal should contact the co-editors at firstname.lastname@example.org.